Share on

 If I needed your help, I'd call you.
 (It is not very probable that I will need your help.)

-If you get up late, you will miss your bus. (a real situation)
+If you get up late, you will miss your bus.
+(A real situation.)

-If I came from your country, I would understand your problems. (an unreal situation - I am not from your country.)
+If I came from your country, I would understand your problems.
+(An unreal situation - I am not from your country.)

 Other forms